2022 in Rizin Fighting Federation: Rizin 39

 Rizin 39 was a Combat sport event held by Rizin Fighting Federation on October 23, 2022, at the Marine Messe Fukuoka in Japan.

 Background

 A Rizin Featherweight Championship bout between current champion Juntarou Ushiku and former KSW Featherweight Champion Kleber Koike Erbst was scheduled as the main event.

 A bantamweight kickboxing bout between Trent Girdham and the former Rajadamnern Stadium bantamweight champion Genji Umeno was announced for the event.

 Results

 Rizin Landmark Vol.4

 Rizin Landmark Vol.4 was a Combat sport event held by Rizin Fighting Federation on November 6, 2022, at the Dolphins Arena in Japan.

 Background

 A bantamweight bout between Satoshi Yamasu and Ren Hiramoto was booked as the main event.

 Fight Card

-Rizin 40: Rizin X Bellator
+Rizin 40 & Rizin vs Bellator

-Rizin 40: Rizin X Bellator will be a Combat sport event held by Rizin Fighting Federation and Bellator MMA on December 31, 2022, at the Saitama Super Arena in Japan.
+Rizin 40 & Rizin vs Bellator was a Combat sport event co-promoted with Bellator MMA that took place on December 31, 2022, at the Saitama Super Arena in Saitama, Japan.
+As with Super Rizin & Rizin 38, the event was split between two cards; the Bellator card would follow the Rizin 40 card after an intermission.

+In the United States, Rizin 40 would air live on FITE, while the Bellator card aired via tape delay on Showtime.
+Outside of Japan, both cards aired live on FITE.